 What I’ve come to understand is: what is able to Feed more of His Sheep (and younger lambs); what will also bring about the greater amount of Encouragement; what will do more to spreading the truth and Good News— is when we step back and simply spiritually FEED women through a variety of Encouragement.
 In other words, through our Encourager, The Praise Report and our many Courses—each filled with His healing Word.

 "He sent His Word and healed them, and delivered them from ALL their destructions [their graves, certain death]."
 Psalm 107:20

 Whenever we become weary and ineffective as ministers, it’s due to entangling ourselves with a hurting and desperate and drowning woman who needs a Savior, a Heavenly Husband, the Prince of Peace, and every other Person He can be to her.

 Once I finally understood this revelation fully, I was then able to understand why RMIOU wasn’t flourishing the way I knew it could or should—because it’s foundation wasn’t poured correctly.
-Rather than training “Marriage Ministers” in the sense that I was trying to do, being involved and entangled with women who fill out a MEQ “Marriage Evaluation Questionnaire,” He wants us to step back and simply offer them our FREE Course 1, encouraging them to begin to heal.
+Rather than training “Marriage Ministers” in the sense that I was trying to do, being involved and entangled with women who fill out a MEQ “Marriage Encouragement Questionnaire,” He wants us to step back and simply offer them our FREE Course 1, encouraging them to begin to heal.

 The definition of the verb to “minister” is defined as “attend to the needs of (someone).”
 And if there is one thing I know for sure is that His people, who are called by His name, are desperately perishing due to the lack of knowledge and spiritually nutritious food—spiritual nourishment they are starving for.
 This is why the Lord has continually reminded me that my top priority, and that of the ministry, is to spiritually feed women daily, as I said, through our daily newsletters.